-Last week, Linda Day Harrison, creator of the terrific theBrokerList, along with marketing platform provider, Buildout, published their findings from their national commercial real estate survey, The DNA of CRE.
+Linda Day Harrison, creator of the terrific theBrokerList, along with marketing platform provider, Buildout, regularly publish their findings from their national commercial real estate survey, The DNA of CRE.
 If you have not seen it, I highly recommend you review it.

-In this first of two blogs, we will look at 4 of the 8 keys to higher commercial real estate commission earnings.
+In this first of two blogs, we will look at 4 of the 8 keys to earning higher commercial real estate commissions.

 Before we dive into the data itself, it is vital that we share characteristics of the data that may, in fact, skew the findings, or more practically, shed light on its direct application to you and your personal business.